PeterNassrat/Graduation-Project/Documentation/Project Document.md

 - **Errors in detection**:

   **_Solutions_**:
-  - **Machine learning training**:<br> continuously train the AI model with diverse datasets to improve its ability to recognize different scenarios and reduce false positives or negatives.
+  - **Machine learning training**:<br> continuously train the gesture recognition model with diverse datasets to improve its ability to recognize different scenarios and reduce false positives or negatives.
   - **Regular maintenance**:<br> establish a routine for maintenance and calibration to ensure that sensors and components remain accurate over time.
   - **Testing and simulation**:<br> regularly test the system in controlled environments and simulate various scenarios to identify potential detection errors and refine the algorithms accordingly.